cobaltpngsituation/cobaltpngsituation/README.md

 ▸ politics talk (idc talking abt it, but not for long)

-▸ religion talk (i've had it tried to be shoved down my throat before)
+▸ religion talk (i've had others' religions tried to be forced on me before)

 ▸ 'femboy' and 'twink' term usage